SakshiMakwane/missingskill-learning/README.md

 ```

 3. **Lexical Scope**
-when varibale define inside any {} it is known as lexical scope
+when variable define inside any {} it is known as lexical scope

 A.**Let**

 1.**Local Scope**
-variable declare within function can only access by function.
+a variable declared within a function can only access by function.
 ``` JAVASCRIPT
 {
 let x = 10;